Brazil slump risks leaving taxpayers with Olympic real estate bill

 The few high-rises that are taking shape are spread thinly across the 3-km stretch of waterfront.
 When, or if, the others will be built is increasingly uncertain.

-“The reality is worse than we imagined,” says Vitor Hugo Pinto, manager of the port fund for the FGTS, a massive public investment vehicle financed by payroll deductions and managed by Caixa Economica Federal [CEF.UL], one of Brazil’s big state-owned banks.
+“The reality is worse than we imagined,” says Vitor Hugo Pinto, manager of the port fund for the FGTS, a massive public investment vehicle financed by payroll deductions and managed by Caixa Economica Federal, one of Brazil’s big state-owned banks.

 The “Porto Maravilha,” or “Marvelous Port,” project was first drawn up in the heady days of 2011 when oil-rich Rio was riding high on a commodities boom and local authorities were pushing to give business heft to a city better known for beaches and ribald Carnival celebrations.